ProjecticumDataScience/AOP-Evidence-Scorer/data_input/readme.md

-Tabular dictionary of genes for normalizing mentions in the text (used by NER/mapping).
+Tabular dictionary of genes  (from NCBI database) for normalizing mentions in the text (used by NER/mapping).
 Format: TSV (tab-separated), UTF-8, one line per gene.

 ``` csv